Special L-values of geometric motives

+\refco{summary} is compatible with the functional equation of $L$-functions.
+It is also stable under distinguished triangles (\refth{structure}).
+While the latter is a formal consequence of the setup, it is a key difference between our conjecture and Beilinson's conjecture for mixed motives over $\Q$.
+It allows to break up a motive into smaller pieces by means of distinguished triangles.
+This technique is unapplicable when working with Beilinson's original conjecture for motives over $\Q$.
+Moreover, \refco{summary} gives more freedom because it allows to work in the larger category of all geometric motives, as opposed to just smooth and projective varieties.
+It should be noted, though, that the proof of the equivalence of Beilinson's $L$-value formula and \refco{L} is formal, so that proving Beilinson's conjecture for any example not covered by techniques such as the ones in \refcor{ATM} will require new ideas.

-A key idea for this work, due to Huber, is to view the data occurring in Beilinson's conjecture for a mixed motive $M_\eta$ over $\Q$ as belonging to a mixed motive over $\Z$, namely $\eta_{!*} M_\eta[1]$.
+The idea of reinterpreting the data in Beilinson's conjecture in terms of motives over $\Z$ is due to Huber.
+More precisely, a mixed motive $M_\eta$ over $\Q$ corresponds to the mixed motive $\eta_{!*} M_\eta[1]$ over $\Z$.
 This is reified for $L$-functions by \refeq{LQZ} and on the motivic side by an appropriate interpretation of $f$-cohomology \cite{Scholbach:fcoho}.
-Various phenomena studied before then become natural consequences of the properties of $\eta_{!*}$---chiefly its failure to be exact.
-Scholl introduces a category $\MM(\Q / \Z)$ of mixed motives over $\Z$ \cite{Scholl:Remarks} (different than the ones studied here) by imposing non-ramification conditions and conjectures
+The non-multiplicativity of $L$-functions (cf.\ \refbe{propertiesL}) is explained by the failure of $\eta_{!*}$ to be exact. $L$-functions of motives over $\Z$ \emph{are} multiplicative, though.